 El Chavo del 8 was one of the most popular television family programs in Latin America.
 This Mexican sitcom was created by comedian Chespirito (real name Roberto Gómez Bolaños) on June 20th, 1971 for his own show (watch the very first episode here), and in 1973 became a separate program that continued until 1980.
 The proclaimed programa número uno de la televisión humorística (the number one comedy program in television) was staged in a Mexico City neighborhood or vecindad where kids get in trouble while adult neighbors deal with their daily issues.

 El Chavo, la Chilindrina and Quico were kids that always appeared in each episode; sometimes Ñoño and la Popis joined the crowd.
-The adults of this comedy were Don Ramón, Doña Florinda, el Profesor Jirafales, el Señor Barriga, and la Bruja del 71, the solterona or old maid who’s “real” name was Doña Cleotilde.
-All these characters were played by adult people and it was incredible how they created the illusion that some of them were 8-year old kids and others no.
+The adults of this comedy were Don Ramón, Doña Florinda, el Profesor Jirafales, el Señor Barriga, and la Bruja del 71, the solterona or old maid whose “real” name was Doña Cleotilde.
+Adults played all these characters, and it was incredible how they created the illusion that some of them were 8-year-old kids and others not.